 So it’s up to you, make your soup the way you like it!

-How Do You Reheat This Soup Recipe?
+How Do You Reheat Soup?

 As easy as the microwave – let’s keep things simple here.
 You can heat it back up on the stove if you are warming up the whole pot again, but for individual bowls just heat for a couple of minutes in the microwave.